rodonisi/llhd-docs/docs/LLHDOps.md

 ```

 The `llhd.drv` operation drives a new value onto a signal.
-A time operand
+A time
-also has to be passed, which specifies the frequency at which the drive
+operand also has to be passed, which specifies the frequency at which
-will be performed.
+the drive will be performed.
+An optional enable value can be passed as
+last argument.
+In this case the drive will only be performed if the
+value is 1.
+In case no enable signal is passed the drive will always be
+performed.
 This operation does not define any new SSA operands.

 **Custom Syntax:**

 ```
-drv-op ::= `llhd.drv` ssa-signal `,` ssa-const `,` ssa-time `:` !llhd.sig<const-type> `,` const-type `,` time-type
+drv-op ::= `llhd.drv` ssa-signal `,` ssa-const `,` ssa-time `,` ssa-enable `:` !llhd.sig<const-type> `,` const-type `,` time-type `,` i1
 ```

 **Examples:**

 ```
 %init = llhd.const 1 : i1
+%en = llhd.const 0 : i1
 %time = llhd.const #llhd.time<1ns, 0d, 0e> : !llhd.time
 %sig = llhd.sig %init : i1 -> !llhd.sig<i1>
 %new = llhd.not %init : i1

 llhd.drv %sig, %new, %time : !llhd.sig<i1>, i1, !llhd.time
+llhd.drv %sig, %new, %time, %en : !llhd.sig<i1>, i1, !llhd.time, i1
 ```

 #### Operands: